MicrosoftDocs/common-data-model-and-service/common-data-model/NFP-accelerator.md

-This accelerator adds a nonprofit layer to the rich feature set of the base Dynamics 365 functionality by adding nonprofit entities to record detailed constituent profiles for individuals, households and organizations, the end-to-end fundraising, grants/awards lifecycles and standards-based program delivery and impact tracking based on the [IATI standard](https://iatistandard.org/en/).
+This accelerator adds a nonprofit layer to the rich feature set of the base Dynamics 365 functionality by adding nonprofit entities to record detailed constituent profiles for individuals, households and organizations.
+The current data model supports end-to-end fundraising, grants/awards lifecycles and standards-based program delivery and impact tracking based on the [IATI standard](https://iatistandard.org/en/).